loginom/loginom-help-en-omegat/data/processors/scrutiny/factor-analysis.md

 The handler is used in order to decrease dimension of factors space.
 It is required in the cases when the input factors are correlated with each other, namely, they are interdependent.
 Within the framework of the factor analysis, it is required to select the factors that provide more comprehensive overview of the object properties from a set of measured object features.

-At the first stage of the factor analysis it is required to select new indicators that are linear combinations of the previous ones.
+At the first stage of the factor analysis, it is required to select new indicators that are linear combinations of the previous ones.
 They "absorb" the most part of the total variableness of the input factors.
 That's why they contain the most part of the information included into the source data.

 It is achieved in the "Factor Analysis" handler using the main components method.
 It comes down to selection of the new orthogonal frame of reference in the observation space.
 As the first main component, it is required to select the direction along which the data array has the widest scatter.
 Each subsequent one is selected to provide the maximum data scatter along it, and to make it orthogonal relative to other main components selected earlier.